defistario/defistar-docs/README.md

 🎯 Mission

-Our mission is to make DeFi safer, more transparent, and easier to understand, especially for users seeking sustainable yield on blue-chip stablecoins.
+Our mission is to make DeFi safer, more transparent, and easier to understand, especially for users seeking information about stablecoin yields.

 We believe: